 To qualify as a professional adventure guide you must achieve the following.
 It takes dedication and work.
 There are no short cuts.
 The qualification is endorsed by Cathsseta, the official government education and training authority for tourism.
 You’re legal only if you hold their certificate, and can be prosecuted otherwise.

-Technical certificate – in order to guide, say, hiking or rafting (or dozens of other activities), you first need to prove your competence in that skill.
+Technical skill certificate – in order to guide, say, hiking or rafting (or dozens of other activities), you first need to prove your competence in that skill.
 You are assessed in the field and must write a written test.
 This certificate shows you are competent in the skill.
 You may assist a fully qualified guide but the certificate is not a guiding licence.

-Wilderness First Aid – If you lead people in the outdoors you must be trained as a first responder to injuries and accidents.
+Wilderness First Aid Level 3 – If you lead people in the outdoors you must be trained as a first responder to injuries and accidents.
 Attend the first aid course.
 The course lasts 5 days and covers all body systems as well as casualty evacuation and triage at accident scenes.
 We run the first aid three or four times a year.

 Logbook – You must prove your experience by keeping a logbook covering your trips or events with people.
 We provide a logbook.
 The logbook determines your “scope” as a guide.
 Whatever trails or sites you know well form the limits of where you can lead groups.
 As time goes on and as you gain experience, your scope can be widened.